zolk/ios-a11y-demo/README.md

 # iOS Accessibility Demo

-A demonstration of accessibility features in iOS, including
+A demonstration of accessibility features in iOS, including:

 * Dynamic Type
 * Adaptive Layout